 For the deaths of her two sons in the service of the Union Army, Mary Workman received a meager pension of $8 per month.
 She didn’t begin receiving the money until May 1868.
 The pension continued until her death in Wiconisco Township on September 25, 1880.
 The mother of two fallen Union soldiers was 55.

-Following the Civil War, Josiah and Frank Workman were removed from their shallow battlefield graves and were moved to Fredericksburg National Cemetery.
+Following the Civil War, the remains of Josiah and Frank Workman were removed from their shallow battlefield graves and moved to a permanent home in Fredericksburg National Cemetery.